-Our individual advocacy services are available to any person with a disability in WA, you don’t have to be a member to access advocacy.
+Our individual advocacy services are available to any person with a disability in WA, and you don’t have to be a member to access advocacy.

 All our advocacy follows the Disability Discrimination Act 1992 and the Convention on the Rights of Persons with Disabilities.

 - give you legal advice, financial advice or assessments

 - manage or coordinate services – such as finding you a house or applying for a service or benefit

 - provide you with personal care or support workers